Adapted from the former IDC

 - Have students write a short meta-essay in which they talk about why they structured their essay the way they did, why they used the sources they did, Etc

-- Require your students to complete a tutorial(s) on Academic Integrity, such as this tutorial out of Indiana or the Academic and Research Integrity module through mygradskills.ca.
-Students are required to create an account and will receive a certificate upon completion.
+- Require your students to complete a tutorial(s) on Academic Integrity, such as this tutorial out of Indiana or the Academic Integrity module available by self-enrolment through Lakehead's Academic Writing and Research E-Learning.
+(AWARE) D2L unit.
+For the later, certificates are available for each contained module or the entire Academic Integrity upon successful completion of the test(s).

 Learn to Recognize Signs of Stress in Students